-- 1. Determining how to plan
+1. Determining how to plan (You need a process for planning the process.)

-- 2. Developing the scope
+2. Developing the scope (You need to really think about the goal and how big that goal is, at least for now.)

-- 3. Creating the work breakdown structure, schedule, and budget
+3. Creating the work breakdown structure, schedule, and budget (Even everyday writing can cost money and it certainly costs time.)

 4. Identifying the activities needed to complete those task and networking the activities in their logical sequence.
+(Remember, needed action and basic structure to complete the specific project or phase only, no bells and whistles or extras.
+You creative types put down the brainstorming journal.
+Step away from the scatter diagrams.)

-5. Estimating the resource requirements, estimating time and cost for activities"
+5. Estimating the resource requirements, estimating time and cost for activities (Give a little MORE than you think you need, not a little less, that is counterintuitive to saving time but it works better, trust me.)

-The key thing here is having a process to plan.
+The key thing here is having a process to your planning.
 Don't just sit down and think I need to do X. You need to have a specific X you want to make better or finish.
-The first thing to do after you know what I is, is to determine how the various tasks required are working now.
-Take what is working and write that down then make a second list (or column) on what isn't working.
+The first thing to do after you know what X is, is to determine how the various tasks to complete X are working now if it is something that is already happening.
+Let's say you are drowning in housework, and look at that.

+Take what is working well and write that down then make a second list (or column) on what isn't working.
 This is time consuming.
+If you are just starting there will be several lists and doing a good starting point evaluation may take a few days or even a week of working in "thinking time" here and there.
+Car rides to and from errands are great for this.
+If you are alone you can use the recorder function on your phone and make the hardcopy list later.
 Consider your projects (books) and your spectrum goals (becoming an author).
+Consider your daily life, how do you go about "living".

+Productivity studies show the most important thing you can do to streamline a project is to start with the best plan possible.
+In the first two steps of this process both highlight having a well thought out plan, that isn't an accidental repeat.
 Just like you have to spend money to make money, you have to spend time to make time.
-If you spend ten minutes a day doing something that should take five minutes a day, if you took an hour to really look at it, and research the best way to do it, then in twelve days you will have recouped the time and will from then on have fifty extra minutes a week.
+Let's break it down.
+You spend ten minutes a day doing something that could take five minutes a day if done more efficiently, if you took an hour to really look at it, and research the best way to do it and made the change to do it more efficiently, then in twelve days you will have recouped the time to think about it and come up with a better way and will, from then on, have fifty extra minutes a week.
+That is from ONE change for ONE process.
+It doesn't sound like much but if you can shave five minutes off ten tasks (realistically, about a week and a half's work looking and thinking here and there) that's about five more hours a week of unclaimed time.